 As the Southwest Parkway corridor has matured, these assets have evolved into semi-specialized buildings with significant R&D lab components.
-Investor and tenant demand, alike, remain strong for specialized office/lab product like 7000 West.”
+[Commercial real estate] investor and tenant demand, alike, remain strong for specialized office/lab product like 7000 West.”

 – Mike McDonald, Vice Chairman, Cushman & Wakefield

 7000 West at Lantana was built in 1999/2000 and is located near the intersection of Southwest Parkway and West William Cannon Drive.

 3. Parmer Austin – 3M Buildings

 Address: 13011 McCallen Pass and 507 E. Howard Lane

 PRP Real Estate Investment Management, in conjunction with KFH Capital and GMF Capital, purchased two buildings from Karlin Real Estate for $145 million in 1Q 2020.
 The buildings, a 204,400-sf office building and a 131,425-sf lab building, are a part of the Parmer Austin development and are fully occupied by 3M on a 14.5-year lease.